 In 2019, the state of Mato Grosso received a USD 250 million loan to regain fiscal sustainability and increase institutional capacity for sustainable agriculture, forest conservation and mitigation of climate change.
 The program supports fiscal sustainability policies and management of economic growth based on “nature-based solutions” for environmental protection and mitigation of climate change in the state.

 Learn more: https://projects.worldbank.org/en/projects-operations/project-detail/P164588

-Ensuing the support initiated by GIZ in 2017, a new technical consultancy commitment was agreed during the bilateral negotiations in November 2019 in Bonn (Germany) to assist in the implementation of the REDD+ for Early Movers Program with a focus on strengthening the PCI’s inclusion goals.
-The project will last two years and is expected to kick off in 2021.
-The expected results are
+Ensuing the support initiated by GIZ in 2017, a new technical consultancy commitment was agreed during the bilateral negotiations in November 2019 in Bonn (Germany) to assist in the implementation of the REDD+ for Early Movers Program with a focus on strengthening the PCI’s inclusion goals the project has financed activities from 2021 to 2023.

 Learn more: https://www.giz.de/en/worldwide/12055.html